Troubleshooting Pitchdeck

 Pitchdeck will try to automatically detect if a layer contains areas of full transparency and set PNG as the default export format, otherwise it will be set to JPG.
-You can override this to set the export format of any layer to JPG or PNG by adding your own export setting.
+You can override this by adding [PNG] to the Figma layer name, or by setting the export setting format of any layer to JPG or PNG in Figma's right-hand column.

 # Install custom fonts that are missing in .pptx exports

 .pptx file on a computer which doesn't have the fonts used in Figma installed will cause the text to look different than it does in the Figma design.
 Please ensure you install any required fonts or replace/substitute any missing fonts where needed.

 Presentation URLs will automatically expire after a 30 day period of inactivity (30 days after the link was last accessed and viewed); if you would like to re-activate the URL after it has expired, simply run Pitchdeck in the Figma file and click Upload Web Presentation.

 # VPN may be required in China

 Please note, if you're in China, the accounts server may be blocked by "The Great Firewall of China".
 If you're seeing a activation error, despite using a valid key, you will likely need to use a VPN (opens new window) to resolve the issue.